jdossgollin/2022-elevation-robustness/README.md

 ## Reproducibility

 This section provides guidance on reproducing our results.
 We do not purport to achieve bitwise reproducibility, so your results may vary slightly, but you should be able to follow the above steps to get highly similar results.
-If you are unable to reproduce our results, please open an Issue using the issues tab above.
+If you are unable to reproduce our results, please [open an Issue](https://github.com/jdossgollin/2022-elevation-robustness/issues).
+You may also send a Tweet to [@jdossgollin](https://twitter.com/jdossgollin).
 The more detail you are able to provide, the more readily we can track down any potential problems.

 ### Install Julia